Sharon is a human resources professional who enjoys sharing simple recipes that make mealtime deliciously easy!

 New York Strip Steak Marinade

-The recipe came from a book included with a newly purchased grill about 15 years ago.
-The book was called Barbeque Genius, and inside this book was a recipe for a steak marinade created by Ted Witzel.
+The recipe came from a book included with a grill I purchased about 15 years ago.
+The book was called Barbeque Genius, and it contained a recipe for a steak marinade created by Ted Witzel.
 Ted was a dedicated practitioner of all things barbeque!

-The marinade was developed specifically for the New York steak.
-It is an excellent marinade that is easy to put together with simple ingredients that are often staples in the kitchen.
-It adds just the right flavor to a succulent grilled strip steak.
-However, the cut of the steak is critical to a succulent steak—no matter how tasty the marinade!
+The marinade was created specifically for the New York steak.
+It is an excellent marinade that is easy to put together with simple ingredients that are staples in the kitchen.
+It adds just the right flavor to a grilled strip steak.